UniScene: Unified Occupancy-centric Driving Scene Generation

 \section{Related Work}

 \textbf{Semantic Occupancy Representation.} Semantic occupancy has emerged as a prominent 3D scene representation in autonomous driving.
 Current research primarily focuses on Semantic Occupancy Prediction (SOP).
 MonoScene~\cite{cao2022monoscene} introduces a 3D SOP method based on a monocular camera.
-FB-Occ~\cite{li2023fb} learns features in Bird's Eye View (BEV) space for SOP.
 TPVFormer~\cite{huang2023tri} presents a Tri-Perspective View framework for SOP.
 VPD~\cite{li2024time} utilizes a generative diffusion model for 3D SOP.
 In the realm of occupancy forecasting, OccWorld~\cite{zheng2023occworld} predicts future occupancy states based on prior occupancy, while OccLlama~\cite{wei2024occllama} incorporates Large Language Models (LLMs) to assist in future occupancy prediction.
 However, research on occupancy generation, particularly for temporal 3D occupancy sequence generation, is still limited.
 Recently, OccSora~\cite{wang2024occsora} employs a Diffusion Transformer (DiT) to generate occupancy, but the quality of the generated results still lags behind the ground truth.

 \textbf{Generation Models in Autonomous Driving.} High-quality data is essential for training models in autonomous driving, which has led to a growing interest in driving scene generation tasks.
 One line of research employs Neural Radiance Fields (NeRF) and Gaussian Splatting (GS) techniques~\cite{wu2023mars, yan2024street, yariv2024diverse, xiangli2022bungeenerf} to synthesize novel perspectives, though these methods often suffer from limited scene diversity.
 With the rise of diffusion models, increasing attention has been given to generating driving images or videos, as seen in works like BEVGen~\cite{swerdlow2024streetview}, DriveDreamer~\cite{wang2023drivedreamer}, MagicDrive~\cite{gao2023magicdrive}, and Panacea~\cite{wen2023panacea}.
 Some approaches also integrate world-model concepts into the generation process, such as Drive-WM~\cite{wang2023driving}, WoVoGen~\cite{lu2023wovogen}, and Vista~\cite{gao2024vista}.
 In addition to generating images or videos, recent studies have explored the generation of LiDAR point clouds, including LidarDiffusion~\cite{ran2024towards} and LidarDM~\cite{zyrianov2024lidardm}.
 Nevertheless, these methods primarily focus on single-form generation, overlooking the complementary nature of multi-modal data.
 In contrast, our versatile framework generates multiple forms of high-quality data, including occupancy, video, and LiDAR.